 I took Spanish in high school, many years ago, and have forgotten everything since.
 While driving through Mexico, I met many people who did not speak any English at all.
 I definitely agree that knowing Spanish would have made my experience easier, but I did not feel greatly handicapped because of it.
 I used the Spanish that I could barely recall from high school and people generally appreciated my effort.
 It is amazing how much communication is done through body language.

-Myth Number 5: Stay at home!
+Myth of Mexico Number 5: Stay at home!
 There’s a Coronavirus.

 I have experienced stricter Corona guidelines in Mexico, than in my hometown in the USA.
 In Mexico, masks are required in all buildings.
 I am not sure if they are required on the street, but many people wear them while just walking down the street and even in their own cars while driving.
 When entering any building, temperatures are taken, hand sanitizer is required and shoe sanitation is also required.
 I was confused when I first encountered shoe sanitation, as this is not common in the USA.
 I have also been sprayed down with sanitizer a time or two.
 The tables are sanitized after you are seated and the shopping carts are sanitized as you enter the store.